-CONCENTRATION OF CREDIT RISK-The Company operates in the audio/video industry segment of the home entertainment industry through its design, manufacture, and sale of stereo headphones and related accessory products.
-The Company's products are sold through audio specialty stores, the Internet, direct mail catalogs, regional department store chains, military exchanges and national retailers under the "Koss" name and dual label.
+CONCENTRATION OF CREDIT RISK--The Company operates in the audio/video industry segment of the home entertainment industry through its design, manufacture, and sale of stereo headphones and related accessory products.
+The Company's products are sold through audio specialty stores, catalog showrooms, regional department store chains, military exchanges and national retailers under the "Koss" name and dual label.
 The Company has more than 1,600 domestic dealers and its products are carried in approximately 16,000 domestic retail outlets.
 International markets are served by domestic sales representatives and a sales office in Switzerland, which utilizes independent distributors in several foreign countries.
 The Company grants credit to its domestic and Canadian customers.
 Collection is dependent on the retailing industry economy.
 International customers outside of Canada are sold on a cash against documents or letter of credit basis.
 Approximately 16% and 11% of the Company's accounts receivable at June 30, 2003 and 2002, respectively, were foreign receivables.

-BASIS OF CONSOLIDATION-The consolidated financial statements include the accounts of the Company and its subsidiaries, all of which are wholly-owned.
+BASIS OF CONSOLIDATION--The consolidated financial statements include the accounts of the Company and its subsidiaries, all of which are wholly-owned.
 All significant intercompany accounts and transactions have been eliminated.

-REVENUE RECOGNITION-Revenue is recognized by the Company when all of the following criteria are met: persuasive evidence of an arrangement exists; delivery has occurred; the seller's price to the buyer is fixed or determinable; and collectibility is reasonably assured.
-These criteria are generally satisfied upon shipment of the Company's products.
-The Company may offer slotting fees, cooperative advertising programs and sales discounts from time to time and the estimated costs for these items are accrued for at the time revenue is recognized.
-These amounts are recorded as a reduction to sales.
+REVENUE RECOGNITION--Revenue is recognized by the Company when all of the following criteria are met: persuasive evidence of an arrangement exists; delivery has occurred; the seller's price to the buyer is fixed or determinable; and collectibility is reasonably assured.
+These criteria are satisfied upon shipment of the Company's products.